Will your salary increase as you go through the CFA Program?

 We need your help to collect more data for further robust analyses going forward.
 To receive the latest updated salary analytics going forward, leave your details in the form below.

-1) Having a CFA Charter Increases Average Pay by 53%
+1) Having a CFA Charter increases average salary by 53%

-Even after taking out the work experience factor, there is a very clear increase in average pay as candidates progress through the CFA Program.
+Even after removing the work experience factor, there is a very clear increase in average pay as candidates progress through the CFA Program.

-On average, submissions that indicated they passed CFA Level 3 or are CFA charterholders earned 53% more than those who had yet to pass CFA Level I exams.
+On average, submissions that indicated they passed CFA Level 3 or are CFA charterholders earned 53% more than CFA Level 1 candidates.